Baked Lasagne in Broth alla Molisana; Recipe from Molise.

 Worth the time it takes!

 Baked lasagne in broth requires a bit of time to prepare and can’t be hurried.
 So, this is a dish for Sundays or holidays, as is traditional in Molise.
 However, you can divide the preparation into steps, a couple of which can be done the day before.
 You can make the broth and boiled meat in advance.
-And the meatballs can be prepared in advance too, either cooked or uncooked.
+Plus, the meatballs can be prepared in advance too, either cooked or uncooked.

 Fresh or dried pasta.